Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Planning to spend more than a few days in Vienna and not spend a fortune on accommodation?
 Or maybe you’re bringing more friends with you?
 Well, then, this bonus is for you!

-I’ve gathered the best apartments in Vienna that can fit more than 2 people and have splendid reviews!
+I’ve gathered the best apartments in Vienna that accommodate more than 2 people and have excellent reviews!
 I also ordered them from most to least expensive, so you can quickly pick your favorite!

 Luxury (€250 and up)

-• easy flat Sankt Elisabeth – you’re going to love these apartments in Wieden that can fit up to 4 people!
-Not only do they have a fabulous design, but they come with a kitchenette and a TV!
+• easy flat Sankt Elisabeth – You’re going to love these apartments in Wieden that can fit up to 4 people!
+Not only do they have a fabulous design, but they also come with a kitchenette and a TV!

-• KH Opera Apartments – how cool are these super tall rooms for up to 5 people that come with a comfy bed, a sofa, and so much space!
+• KH Opera Apartments – How cool are these super-tall rooms for up to 5 people, with a comfy bed, a sofa, and so much space!
 The apartment is set in Innere Stadt near all the main attractions!

 a collage of three hotel photos: dining area, bedroom, and living room